Baylor’s CRNA program was ranked #5 in 2011.

 BSN (Bachelor of Science in Nursing) from a fully accredited college or university in the United States.

-All applicants must possess a valid, unencumbered RN license from at least one of the 50 United States.
-A Texas nursing license is required for the application process.
+All applicants must possess a valid, unencumbered RN license from Texas.
 Students must maintain current Texas R.N. licensure at all times during the program.

 A minimum of one year (two years preferred) of experience in an area of intensive care nursing.